 Attorney Craig Nichols has been helping people in complex personal injury litigation for nearly 30 years.
 We will thoroughly investigate the circumstances of your accident and examine the evidence to determine your best options for pursuing full and fair monetary damages that you may need for a lifetime of medical care and treatment.

-According to the Mayo Clinic, common causes of traumatic brain injury include:*
+According to the Mayo Clinic information, common causes of traumatic brain injury include: